Redfern Now: Reception

+Luke Buckmaster of The Guardian gave the film 4 out of 5 stars, praising its "superb cast" and saying "the series concludes at the peak of its power".

-Graham Blundell, Australian actor and writer, admitted to expecting 'something grim and grey in tone' for a series set in Redfern.
-Instead, he noted in a review that the series was 'stylised and quite beautiful to look at'.
+Graham Blundell, Australian actor and writer, admitted to expecting "something grim and grey in tone" for a series set in Redfern.
+Instead, he noted in a review that the series was "stylised and quite beautiful to look at".
 Cinematographers Mark Wareham and Jules O'Loughlin have presented Redfern as a bright, sensory and vibrant place.
 Attributing to this sense of Redfern as a multidimensional place, is the diverse settings which includes schools, homes, streets, alleys and cafes.